Guide

 --subject "Following up on our conversation" \

---body "Hi — wanted to circle back on what we discussed last week."The guides
+--body "Hi — wanted to circle back on what we discussed last week."Eight guides from extraction to outbound

 1. Organize Emails by Company and Domain

 Group your inbox by sender domain to see which companies you email most.
-Filter freemail providers, normalize subsidiary domains, and export to CSV for CRM import.
+Filter freemail providers (Gmail, Yahoo, Outlook, and Hotmail account for over 70% of consumer email addresses), normalize subsidiary domains, and export to CSV for CRM import.
 Includes Bash, Python, and TypeScript examples so you can pick the approach that fits your stack.

 2. Build a Contact Hierarchy from Email